toxatoor/command-line/ReadMe.md

 Current tmux config for working with bastion host.
 Connects to bastion, opens all windows and attaches each to running screen session at bastion host with just one keypress - Ctrl-B + O

+## xhyve-ubuntu-cloud

+Simple wrapper to run cloud Ubuntu 16.04 under Hypervisor.framework with xhyve.
+Requires modern Mac OS, xhyve, qemu-img and make.
+`make start` downloads all required images, converts, and starts Ubuntu VM provisioning via cloud-init from this repo.
+Note, that xhyve requres root access to run network stack, therefore `make start` will ask for a sudo password.